38°54'3.59" N -106°58'1.79" W

 From Gunnison it is about a 35 minute drive back up to Crested Butte along Highway 135.

-So if you are looking for a unique, entirely off-the-beaten-path Colorado high country experience, we highly suggest checking out Crested Butte for at least 72 hours (heck, you could spend a week here and not get bored).
+So if you are looking for a unique, entirely off-the-beaten-path Colorado high country experience, we highly suggest checking out Crested Butte for at least 72 hours (heck, you could spend a week or more here and not get bored - we've been here 8 months and there is still a lot to explore).
 Hopefully, this itinerary helps you find some of the best hidden gems the town and area has to offer.

 Let us know what your favorite thing about CB is, and what we missed!